How Are Challenge Coins Made?

 Die Striking Process

-High-pressure presses strike the steel dies into metal blanks, forming raised and recessed details and creating the coin’s primary shape.
+We use high-pressure presses to strike the steel dies into metal blanks.
+It forms raised and recessed details, making a multi-level design, and creates the coin’s primary shape.

 Step 5: Cutting, Trimming, and Smoothing